4 Steps to Build an Exclusive One-of-a-Kind Wardrobe

 This last one ties directly into doing your own research, and this is where I would like to encourage everyone to think outside the box.

-Venture out of the usual Gap-Loft-Zara loop and you’ll find some incredible small creative brands that would impress you, if not more, then just as much as your usual go-to’s.
+Step away from the usual Gap-Loft-Zara loop and you’ll find some incredible small creative brands that would impress you, if not more, then just as much as your usual shopping go-to’s.

-For this post, I decided to wear a dress by a Ukrainian designer Alexander Dets, who’s pieces are titled “art clothing” and feature hand drawn, easily distinguishable designs.
-The designer blurs the line between traditional art you’d hang on a wall and fashion – creating uber unique clothing that is as close to “one-of-a-kind” as you can get.
+For this post, I wore a dress by a Ukrainian designer Alexander Dets, who’s pieces are titled “art clothing” and feature hand drawn, easily distinguishable designs.
+The designer blurs the line between traditional art you’d hang on a wall and fashion – creating unique clothing that is as close to “one-of-a-kind” as you can get.